 Being a musician in today’s music industry not only requires musical talent, but also a quick-thinking and creative mindset.
 There are many ways that musicians can earn money from exploiting their compositions, sound recordings, live performances, and brand.
 To solely focus on selling your music simply isn’t enough.
 There is a whole world of resources you should also be capitalizing on to reach your ultimate success.
-Here is a list of six revenue streams for musicians and records labels you should definitely be utilizing.
+Here is a list of six revenue streams for musicians and record labels you should definitely be utilizing.

 1. YouTube Monetization